Ancient Greek cuisine: Grains

-Breads and cakes
+Breads, cakes and biscuits

 Cereals formed the staple diet.
 The two main grains were wheat (σῖτος sītos) and barley (κριθή krithē).

-When Greece was conquered by Rome during the 3rd century B.C., commercial bakeries were well known and spread.
-In fact Pliny the Elder suggests that the production of bread moved from the family to the “industrial” thanks to the work of skilled artisans (according to Pliny, starting from 171 BC).
+When Greece was conquered by Rome during the 2nd century B.C., commercial bakeries were well known and spread.
+In fact Pliny the Elder suggests that the production of bread moved from the family to the "industrial" thanks to the work of skilled artisans (according to Pliny, starting from 171 BCE).
 Plato favored home production over commercial production and in Gorgias, described Thearion the baker as an Athenian novelty who sells goods that could be made at home.

 In ancient Greece, bread was served with accompaniments known as opson ὄψον, sometimes rendered in English as "relish".
 This was a generic term which referred to anything which accompanied this staple food, whether meat or fish, fruit or vegetable.

 Cakes may have been consumed for religious reasons as well as secular.
 Philoxenus of Cythera describes in detail some cakes that were eaten as part of an elaborate dinner using the traditional dithyrambic style used for sacred Dionysian hymns: "mixed with safflower, toasted, wheat-oat-white-chickpea-little thistle-little-sesame-honey-mouthful of everything, with a honey rim".

 Athenaeus says the charisios was eaten at the "all-night festival", but John Wilkins notes that the distinction between the sacred and secular can be blurred in antiquity.